WHAT IS EMBOSSING?

 Nothing says "professional" like foil stamping, but what exactly is it?
 Foil stamping is the application of metallic foil to paper using a heated die.
 A custom-made die is heated and, under pressure, is used to fuse foil onto paper, bonding the design to the surface of your book cover or dust jacket.
 Foil stamping can add shimmer and texture to highlight specific text or images on your cover.
 We offer silver and gold foil options, and will be adding more colors soon.
+You can also check out our 3D design book covers.

 But keep in mind: the photos on this page just can't do it justice ... you really have to see the finished product to fully appreciate the beauty of foil stamping, embossing and foil embossing.